+As a proud GreenFins dive center, we would like to share with you the best practices to become an environmentally responsible diver.
 There are many signs of environmental damage underwater.
-Diving poses a risk to the environment and it is for this reason that each diver must become environmentally responsible.
-Here are tips that can help divers become even more environmentally conscious:
+Scuba diving poses a risk to the environment and it is for this reason that each diver must become an eco-friendly diver.

-Be Careful with waste – waste that can easily be blown off your dive boat, such as plastic bottles, candy wrappers, masking tape, cigarette butts and the like should be properly disposed of.
+Reduce to a maximum the potential waste brought on board with you.
+It can easily blow off your dive boat, such as plastic bottles, candy wrappers, cigarette butts, and the like should be disposed of properly.
 If you do not have trashcans and ashtrays on board, carry your trash and dispose of it on land.